Mesopotamia: The firmament of Heaven

 No descent.

-The sun rises but it is never directly over head, it goes around the rim of the horizon.
-And the red sky occurs when the sun is either easterly or westerly.
-Is the thinking behind this that the height of the sun above the ground (elevation) is related to the sun's distance from us- so when the sun is low, the sun is further away, more distant?
+Granted, prayers speak of a mountain of Sunrise.
+Was this understood to mean that the tunnel was horizontal, and an entry point through the aerizusa jasper sky?
+Was the rationalle here that the height of the sun above the ground is related to the sun's distance from us- so when the sun is low, the sun is imagined as further away, more distant?

 How does the description of the stones of heaven, help solve this question?